Acadia National Park: Environmental changes

 Since the park's founding in 1916, climate change has lengthened the growing season by nearly two months.
 A longer growing season threatens native plants and invites invasive species that thrive in the longer, warmer summer season.
 An expanded warm season also lengthens the tourism season, placing further strain on park resources.
 Changes in rainfall patterns have also taxed park infrastructure, increasing the maintenance required to control erosion and protect the historic carriage roads.

 Deferred maintenance

-Park officials estimated the cost of needed infrastructure maintenance to be $65.8 million in 2019, a $6 million increase from 2018.
-The National Park Service has an estimated $11 billion in total deferred maintenance across all units, a number which continues to increase.
+As of fiscal year 2025, Acadia had an estimated $138 million in deferred maintenance and repairs, part of an NPS-wide backlog of about $24 billion.
+Under the Great American Outdoors Act of 2020, the park funded a $32.6 million year-round maintenance facility in Bar Harbor and a $7.8 million rehabilitation of the Schoodic district's water and wastewater systems.
 The backlog compounds existing problems in environmental management and traffic congestion, as infrastructure to manage traffic flow cannot be built until existing infrastructure is properly maintained.
 Trail and wilderness restoration is also deferred due to insufficient funding.
 Additionally, the large number of park entrances creates issues with fee compliance, costing additional lost revenue.